bdrupieski/bdrupieski.github.io/_posts/2015-11-25-finding-anagrams-on-twitter.markdown

 # High Memory Usage - H2?

-After running this on my desktop computer for a few days I noticed the CPU and memory usage were pretty high.
+After running this on my desktop computer for a few days I noticed the CPU and memory usage started to climb.
 It was using a steady 35% of my i5 3570K over-clocked to 4.2GHz and almost 2GB of memory.
 This is higher than I expected.

 I created a heap dump using jmap and then examined it with jvisualvm.
 Here's a list of the classes using the most memory sorted by size: